grafana/mimir/operations/mimir-mixin/docs/playbooks.md

 ### CortexIngesterTSDBWALTruncationFailed

-This alert fires when a Cortex ingester fails to truncate the TSDB WAL.
+This alert fires when a Mimir ingester fails to truncate the TSDB WAL.

 How to **investigate**: